PennyLaneAI/qml/README.md

   the notebook to the required executable Python format by using [this script](https://gist.github.com/chsasank/7218ca16f8d022e02a9c0deb94a310fe).

-* All tutorials/implementations should have a file name beginning with `tutorial_`.
+* All tutorials should have a file name beginning with `tutorial_`.
-  Beginner tutorials go in the `beginner` directory, while implementations go in the `implementations` directory.
+  The python files are saved in the `demonstrations` directory.

 * [Restructured Text](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)
   sections may be anywhere within the script by beginning the comment with